smartcontractkit/documentation/docs/Oracle Jobs/Job Types/cron.md

 permalink: "docs/jobs/types/cron/"
 ---

+> ✅ NOTE
+>
+> If you're interested in scheduling a contract function call, we recommend using the [Chainlink Job Scheduler](https://keepers.chain.link/new-time-based).
+The Job Scheduler leverages the [Chainlink Keepers](/docs/chainlink-keepers/introduction) network to execute deployed contract calls on a cron schedule that you define.

 Executes a job on a schedule.
 Does not rely on any kind of external trigger.

 **Spec format**